 Many people say yes, but it does carry a faint whiff of spas or swimming pools – a clean chlorine smell from the hypochlorous, which is made by your body’s immune system – but it’s certainly not fragranced.

-That’s not recommended and it doesn’t taste nice but relatively harmless compared to commercial cleaners.
+No don’t drink it and that’s not recommended, but it is relatively harmless compared to commercial cleaners.

 No, it’s never been tested on animals, but don’t pour it into fish tanks (we have been asked before) as it draws the oxygen from the water.